Online Safety Policy

 Staff have a responsibility to avoid crossing professional boundaries by not sharing personal information and putting themselves and learners at risk.

-• All staff and learners should be alert to safeguarding risks online and report any concerns to the Safeguarding Team.
+• All staff and learners should be alert to safeguarding risks online and report any concerns to the Safeguarding Team, via MyConcern or by ‘phone 07788 301629

-• Remote learning operates within the quality frameworks of the 2019 Education Inspection Framework, and the Matrix Standards.
+• Online learning operates within the quality frameworks of the 2023 Education Inspection Framework, and the matrix Standards.

-• The expectations of teaching, learning and assessment within ACL apply to all remote learning.
+• The expectations of teaching, learning and assessment within ACL apply to all online learning.
+This includes but is not limited to:

 • Learning materials are of a high standard, relate to the intended course learning outcomes and are inclusive, current, and accessible to distance learners.